Abstract-Productions/AutoForm/README.md

 following example, we set the visible label and the validation message for missing fields in an array for each field.

-In the block after the "execute" function, we show a simple message, using the "Santized" array, which holds an escaped copy of the POST variables.
+In the block after calling the object, we show a simple message, using the "Santized" array, which holds an escaped copy of the POST variables.
 We also use the head() and foot() functions to show the form's header and footer HTML around the response.